How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 How much do bloggers charge for sponsored posts?

-Finally, I wanted to look at how much bloggers charge for sponsored posts.
+Next, I wanted to look at how much bloggers charge for sponsored posts.
 This is something that most bloggers would love to know, but is not easy to find out, as not many bloggers are willing to publicly divulge their sponsored post rates.
 However, the beauty of an anonymous survey is that bloggers are much more willing to share their rates!

-Finally, I have also shown the HIGHEST sponsored post rates from the survey – so you can see what it’s possible to charge at all levels.
+In the survey, bloggers were asked how much they charged for a standard sponsored post.
+I have shown the AVERAGE sponsored post rate, based on monthly pageviews.
+And I have also shown the HIGHEST sponsored post rates from the survey – so you can see what it’s possible to charge at all levels.

 Average sponsored post rate based on pageviews (all countries)